alisaifee/flask-limiter/doc/source/configuration.rst

      - A comma (or some other delimiter) separated string that will be used to apply limits to the application as a whole (i.e. shared by all routes).
+   * - .. data:: RATELIMIT_APPLICATION_COST

+       Constructor argument: :paramref:`~flask_limiter.Limiter.application_limits_cost`

+     - The cost of a hit to the application wide shared limit as an integer or a function that takes no parameters and returns the cost as an integer (Default: 1)
    * - .. data:: RATELIMIT_DEFAULT

        Constructor argument: :paramref:`~flask_limiter.Limiter.default_limits`